nxskok/pasias/docs/17-survival-analysis.md

 to shorten it if it will still work.
 The place you have to get to in the end is a data frame with columns called `logbun` and `hgb`, and the right four combinations of values.
-If you want to round them off, that's fine; it won't affect the graph that's coming up.
+If you want to round the `logbun` values off more, for example to two decimals, that's fine; it won't affect the graph that's coming up.